arangodb/arangodb/README_maintainers.md

 Javascript framework
 --------------------
-(used in Jenkins integration; required for running cluster tests) Invoked like that:
+(used in Jenkins and Travis integration; required for running cluster tests) Invoked like that:

     scripts/unittest all